Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 ## Run all tests

-Run `npm run test:node` or `npm run test:browser` from your terminal to run all the tests under the `./test` folder
+Run `rushx test:node` or `rushx test:browser` from your terminal to run all the tests under the `./test` folder

 ## Run all tests in a single test suite

 Append the `.only` on the `describe` method corresponding to the test suite.

-Then run `npm run test:node` or `npm run test:browser` from your terminal.
+Then run `rushx test:node` or `rushx test:browser` from your terminal.

 ## Run a single test

 Append the `.only` on the `it` method corresponding to the test.

-Then run `npm run test:node` or `npm run test:browser` from your terminal.
+Then run `rushx test:node` or `rushx test:browser` from your terminal.

 ## Debug tests using Visual Studio Code